Africans in Turkey: Modern era

 Since the end of 1990s the number of people with roots from Africa has grown considerably in Turkey due to immigration.
 The modern immigrant community is comрrised mostly of immigrants and refugees from Ghana, Ethiopia, DRC, Sudan, Nigeria, Kenya, Eritrea, Somalia and Senegal.
 Most of the African immigrants in Turkey come to Turkey to further migrate to Europe, but due to the tightening of immigration policy of both Turkey and EU most of the immigrants now migrate to Turkey to stay.
 Immigrants from Eastern Africa are usually refugees, meanwhile Western and Central African immigration is reported to be economically driven.
 The migration pattern of the latter group is being described as a middle class movement of white collar workers and urban traders who want to improve their economical conditions.

-According to state-owned TRT Haber there are 100,000 Africans in Turkey as of 2021 and around 70% of them are located in Istanbul.
+According to state-owned Anadolu Agency, government data suggests that there are 1.5 million Africans living all across Turkey as of 2017, with 25% of them in Istanbul.
 Other studies state the majority of Africans in Turkey lives in Istanbul and report Tarlabaşı, Dolapdere, Kumkapı, Yenikapı and Kurtuluş as having a strong African presence.
 Estimates of the number of Africans living in Istanbul varies between 50,000 and 200,000.
 Ankara also has a sizeable Somali community.
-Al-Monitor, citing Turkish Statistical Institute’s figures, reported that there were 5,045 Nigerians, 1,357 Senegalese and 1,001 Ghanaians living with work and residence permits in Turkey, though it was also stated that tens of thousand of immigrants from West and Central African countries who were living on long-term tourist visas were not counted.
-Mahir Şaul, a Turkish anthropologist and professor at the University of Illinois estimated that at least 50,000 African migrants live in Turkey as of 2016, mostly in Istanbul and about one-third of them are from sub-Saharan Africa. Şaul estimated there were more than 150,000 Sub-Saharan African migrants in Turkey in 2018 and the Senegalese and Nigerian migrants were the biggest groups.